 Malvern House Brighton is in the very heart of Brighton and just 15 minutes walk away from the beach and most of the city’s attractions.
-The train station is just a 5 minute walk linking you up to major rail connections across the UK making travel easier and cheaper than other schools in Brighton.
+The train station is just a 5-minute walk, linking you up to major rail connections across the UK, and making travel easier and cheaper than other schools in Brighton.

 There is a good range of international students at the school and opportunities to make new friends on our weekly social programme.
-We also offer opportunities to go on to university programmes or to study in our sister schools in Manchester and London.
+We also offer opportunities to study in our sister schools in London and Manchester.

-We are located at the very centre of Brighton at 20 Queens Road, BN1 3XA.
-Five minutes walk from Brighton Train station.
+We are located at the very centre of Brighton at 20 Queens Road, BN1 3XA, a five-minute walk from Brighton Train station.
 If you are looking for a centrally located Brighton English school, Malvern House is ideal.

 We have a student breakout room with computers for self-study where you can relax, have a coffee and chat with other students.
-There are modern classrooms equipped with smart boards and free Wi-Fi around the school.
+There are modern classrooms equipped with interactive white boards and free Wi-Fi around the school.

 Malvern House teachers follow a syllabus for each level of English so that students can improve their language skills in an effective and structured way.
 Students will learn the vocabulary and grammar suitable for their level and improve on their reading, writing, listening and speaking skills.
 Every month, you will have a one-to-one conversation with your teacher to check your individual progress.
 Our teachers have the flexibility to design the course around the needs of the students.
 Whether you are taking an IELTS course or any other, we make each class enjoyable and interesting.